 - No handles on the box for carrying

 5. Antarctic Star Beer Bottle Cabinet Cooler

 - KEEP WINE COOL: Heat is enemy number one for wine.
 The Wine Cooler enables you to store your wine in optimal conditions for long-term aging.
 Working temperature range is 40°F- 61°F, and allows you to customize the temp (55°F is often cited as close to perfect).

-- IDEAL LIGHT and HUMIDITY: With its reinforced glass door with air tight seal and help to maintain an ideal humidity level, this beverage refrigerator gives you a compact and modern design perfect for your living room .
+- IDEAL LIGHT and HUMIDITY: The reinforced glass door with air tight seal helps to maintain an ideal humidity level, this beverage refrigerator gives you a compact and modern sensation.
+Perfect for your living room.
 Blue soft LED interior lighting not only beautifully showcases the wine but won’t damage the wine.

-- PERFECT WINE STORAGE: 26 standard red or white wine bottles capacity, also perfect for canned beer and beverage storage.
+- PERFECT WINE STORAGE: 26 standard wine bottles capacity, also perfect for canned beer and beverage storage.
 Horizontal racking is a space-efficient way to store your bottles, and it definitely can't harm your wines.

 If you’re looking for a temperature-controlled beer storage cabinet, this Antarctic Star cabinet cooler might just be for you.
 Perfect for both wine and beer, this cooler has a working temperature range of 40-61 degrees F, so you can set it according to your ideal temperature preferences.